 Endorphins, health, confidence—the incredible benefits of exercising are endless.
 Besides being fun (sometimes), it helps you relieve stress, try new things and become an overall happier person.

 But we’re not kidding when we say working out benefits all aspects of your life, including the love department!
 We chatted with sex experts to learn exactly how working out can make your sex life hotter, longer and better.
 So grab your partner and read up on these tips.
-The two of you will be booking a class in no time.

 Helps you last longer

 Sex can be heart-racing in more ways than one, but feeling out of shape (and breath) isn’t exactly a great feeling when you’re trying to be sexy in bed.
 Working out already increases your endurance when running and stamina when climbing those stairs, but it can help you last longer in bed, too.
 If you want to worry less about wearing yourself out, try focusing more on cardio exercises.
 Simply put, a stronger body that is used to cardio can handle more activity and, therefore, won’t get tired out as easily.
 Meaning you two can keep going all night long.

 So you want to try a little, er, more in bed?
 Not a problem, unless you’re muscles are feeling tight and your legs just won’t bend that way.
 You can’t exactly try new positions if your body won’t physically let you, but don’t give up just yet.
 Sex expert Dr. Nikki Martinez says to “focus on muscle building and flexibility to help you do whatever either of you wants to try without issue.”
 Exercises that help you stretch and warm up the muscles can increase flexibility and make it that much easier to go that extra mile with your partner.